katsucodes247/bitcoinpy-www/content/docs/buidl/p2wsh-multisig.md

 weight: 3
 ---

-P2WSH is an abbreviation for Pay to Witness Script Hash.
-P2WSH is the **native Segwit** version of a P2SH.

-{{< tip >}}
-"Script Hash addresses" are intended for multisig or other "smart contract" address.
-If all you wish to do is receive payment to an address (without multisig) it's better to use P2WPKH as it's cheaper to spend from those addresses.
-{{< /tip >}}

-P2WSH has the same semantics as P2SH, except that the signature is not placed at the same location as before.
-Segregated Witness (SegWit) moves the proof of ownership from the scriptSig part of the transaction to a new part called the witness of the input.
-Script Hash allows you to lock coins to the hash of a script, and you then provide that original script when you come unlock those coins.

-scriptPubKey: `0` `<witnessScriptHash>`

-witnessScriptHash: `sha256(pubKey OP_CHECKSIG)`

 {{< tip "warning" >}}
 The example for 1-of-1 should only serve as an example.
 We don't recommend using it in the real world because it is not its intention.
 Instead of 1-of-1 use P2PKH!
 {{< /tip >}}

 ## Generate address (1-of-1)